 Given that so many Americans have trouble with alcohol, we could use fewer opportunities to drink, not more of them.
 Relaxed corporate policies toward drinking on the job could nudge more employees into the almost alcoholic zone or beyond.
 When it comes to drinking and work, there should be a clear boundary between business and pleasure.
 To riff on the Anheuser Busch commercial, good things don’t necessarily happen to those who don’t wait.

 Joseph Nowinski, Ph.D., is a nationally known clinical psychologist with more than 20 years’ experience working with individuals and families.
-With psychologist Barbara Okun, he wrote Saying Goodbye, a 2011 book from Harvard Health Publications.
-His next book for Harvard Health Publications, Almost Alcoholic, written with Robert Doyle, M.D., will be published in April 2012.
+With psychologist Barbara Okun, he wrote Saying Goodbye, a 2011 book from Harvard Health Publishing.
+His next book for Harvard Health Publishing, Almost Alcoholic, written with Robert Doyle, M.D., will be published in April 2012.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.